Next year's schedule coming January 2011

-We require full-face helmets for our high intermediate and advanced bike park skill sessions and rides (for example Whistler Bike Park, Fernie Alpine Resort, and Mammoth Bike Park).
-We also strongly recommend them for other bike park riding, North Shore style riding, and advanced downhill and freeride focused riding of all kinds.
+- We require full-face downhill specific helmets for all bike park / lift access skill sessions and rides (for example Whistler Bike Park, Fernie Alpine Resort, and Mammoth Bike Park).
+We also strongly recommend them for advanced downhill and freeride focused riding of all kinds.

-If you have a full-face helmet, bring it with you.
-If you’d like to rent one on-site, click on the bike shop link associated with your camp and double check that one will be available for you.
+If you have a full-face helmet, please bring it with you.
+If you'd like to rent one on-site, please check with the host shop at your camp location.
 We'll also have a limited number of Bell DH helmets to demo.
-If you'd like to use one, it's best to email us about it in advance.
+If you'd like to use one, please submit a demo request form.

-If you bring a full-face with you, it’s helpful to bring a cross-country or half-shell helmet as well.
-Sometimes you might choose to be in skill sessions that are lower risk (and higher heat) like bunny hops and track stands, and you’ll be happy to have that lighter helmet around.
+If you bring a full-face with you, it's helpful to bring a cross-country or half-shell helmet as well.
+Sometimes you might choose to be in skill sessions that are lower risk (and higher heat), and you'll be happy to have that lighter helmet around.